amanahuja/amanahuja.github.io/content/portfolio/globalpandemichub.md

 ---
-title: "Global Hub for Pandemic Collaboration"
+title: "A digital space for global collaboration on Epidemic and Pandemic Intelligence"
 subtitle: "Fenris ran a series of six workshops to help team align on vision, objectives, product concept, and a three-year strategic roadmap."
 excerpt: >
   Fenris ran a series of six workshops to help team align on vision, objectives, product concept, and a three-year strategic roadmap.